 The distal surface is split into two separate articular surfaces by a bony ridge.
-Radially, it articulates with the trapezoid and trapezium while on the ulnar side, it articulates with the capitate.
+On the radial side it articulates with the trapezoid and trapezium while on the ulnar side it articulates with the capitate.

-The medial surface has a concave appearance and articulates with the lunate.
+The medial surface has a smooth concave surface and articulates with the lunate.

 There are no musculotendinous attachments to the scaphoid bone.